It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 This is an area that we're working in, but really this is a top-down area.

-You have areas in the north where we're doing um work with copy collectives that are under threat from the AFDL, which is an Al-Shabaab associated militia out of Uganda.
+We have areas in the north where we're doing work with coffee collectives that are under threat from the AFDL, which is an al-Shabaab associated militia out of Uganda.

-Um but the this kind of training is something that that we can do.
+But this kind of training is something that we can do.

-It's it's relatively inexpensive, and we're the greatest in the world, without exception, at um knowing how to build and train um militaries.
+It's relatively inexpensive, and we're the greatest in the world, without exception, at knowing how to build and train militaries.

 All right.